tdilauro/Simplified-wiki/CirculationManagerToLibraryRegistry.md

 # After popularity hits

-We don't really need this stuff until we start getting a large number of libraries in the system that don't fit the "geographically localized public library" mold.
+We don't really need this stuff until we start getting a large number of libraries in the system.

 ## Circulation manager